 There are levels to cleaning a car, though.
 Tiers, if you will.
-So, when does cleaning your car become ‘detailing’?!
-The process of cleaning your car can be known as a simple wash, a valet, or a detail, but what's the difference?!
+So, when does cleaning your car become "detailing'?'
+The process of cleaning your car can be known as a simple wash, a valet, or a detail, but what's the difference?

 Much like a valet, there are different tiers to a car detail.
 Depending on the level of detail you require, you may even decide to go down the compound route to further correct and perfect the paint finish.
 This may involve hand polishing, but most often will involve the use of a machine polisher (usually, a fixed rotary polisher will be used, but a dual action can be a bit gentler on thinner paint).

 On the inside, detailers will vacuum all areas, as well as employ the use of a carpet shampoo to remove any stains.
 Other surfaces such as upholstery, trims and headlining, will also be wet cleaned.
 They will often use special brushes, much like our hog hair ones or compressed air, to clean any vents or dials found in the car.
 Windows and seals will also be attended to.
 Seats, whether leather or cloth, will be worked on with very specific products to the material.
 If leather, detailers often finish with a leather protector.

 Depending on the level of detail required, engine bays may also be worked on.
 Making the perfect finishing touch.
 Using Eradicate Engine Degreaser and finishing with Dressle can make any engine bay show worthy in a matter of minutes!